bash-bastion/awesome-basalt/BEST_PRACTICES.md

 - Unsetting the shopt option `localvar_inherit`and and setting `localvar_unset` obviates the aforementioned code, but there may be times in which this behavior is expected, and adding the single line makes the code more copy-and-pastable portable

 If there are multiple return values, there is a shortcut.
-Be careful, `declare -g` may have different semantics on context compared to a regular set
+Be careful, `declare -g` may have different semantics on context compared to a regular syntaxic set.
+Note that it is slightly more technically correct to pass `-v` to `unset`, since without it may cause an unsetting of funcations like `REPLY1() { :; }`, etc. (TODO: add `-v`, linting rule autofix?)

 ```sh
 unset REPLY{1,2,3,4,5}